-However, learning how to start a photography business the right way doesn't have to be overwhelming.
-Taking the right steps to showcase your photography services beyond your online portfolio can set you off on the right foot and continuously help you attract the caliber of clients you want.
+However, learning how to start a photography business the right way doesn’t have to be overwhelming.
+Taking the right steps to showcase your photography services beyond your online portfolio website can set you off on the right foot and continuously help you attract the caliber of clients you want.

 Running a small business is hard.
 You may have heard the lifespan statistic that 20% of small businesses fail in their first 2 years, 30% fail in their first 3 years, and 50% fail after operating for 5 years.
-While this number is discouraging, the number one reason for the small business mortality rate is lack of financial planning.
+While this number is discouraging, the number one reason for the small business mortality rate is the lack of financial planning.

 The Main Components of a Photography Business Plan

 While you can customize the components of a photography business plan to suit your needs, the standard components are:

 Operations & logistics

 These elements work together to provide you and your stakeholders with a fulsome portrait of your business and its potential.
 We will go into further detail about these individual components in the following sections.

 Write an Executive Summary

 The executive summary is a 50-250 word section at the start of your photography business plan that focuses on big-picture goals and outcomes of your company.
 This section summarizes the entirety of the document and should serve as the “elevator pitch” for your company, and its unique position to succeed.
 A good question to ask when compiling your executive summary is, “What are 3-5 things I want my clients to remember me by?”

 Some of the elements to include in your executive summary are your experience, your specialties (ex. commercial photography, symmetry, or galactic photography), and key components of your business that contribute to your success, such as your marketing efforts or a unique angle you bring to the industry.